FINANCIAL AID SIMPLIFIED

 Your award letter explains the combination of federal grants, loans, and work-study a college is offering you.
 The offer might also contain state and institutional aid.
 If you receive award letters from multiple colleges, you should compare them and decide which school works best for you.

 At Cayuga Community College, financial aid awards are based on need, eligibility, and available funds.
 First consideration goes to students showing the greatest need.
 Need is determined by comparing the cost of attending (COA) Cayuga with the expected family contribution (EFC) as calculated by a federal formula.
 Budgets used for financial aid vary depending upon your status, residency, and program.
-Standard budgets used for awarding financial aid are available in the Financial Aid Office.
+Standard budgets used for awarding financial aid are available in the Financial Services Office.

 PAYMENT OF FINANCIAL AID